kunalgorithm/website/src/pages/about.md

 Hi, I'm Kunal 👋

-I like turning complicated problems into simple and intuitive solutions.
+I'm a JavaScript engineer and I build things for the web.
+I most enjoy turning complicated problems into simple and intuitive solutions.

 Most recently, I built [Cosign](https://cosign.co), a peer-to-peer credentialing network, and [Via](https://via.beondeck.com), a referral-based hiring platform, at [On Deck](https://beondeck.com)